jchen1707/danny_AI-nge/README.md

 Legendary NBA GM powered by machine learning!
 Predicts NBA stats and manages your Yahoo Fantasy Basketball team.

 # Overview
-Danny AI-nge is trained on Paul Rossotti's [Enhanced Box Score and Standings (2012-2018)](https://www.kaggle.com/datasets/pablote/nba-enhanced-stats) on Kaggle.
-Additional data covering the 2018-2022 season will be scrapped from [Basketball Reference](https://www.basketball-reference.com/).
+Danny AI-nge is trained on data scrapped from [Basketball Reference](https://www.basketball-reference.com/).
+Statistics of interest include player advanced stats, per game stats and team advanced stats by season.
 The 2021-2022 season will be used as the validation set.

 Danny-AInge
 ## [Yahoo Fantasy Basketball](https://basketball.fantasysports.yahoo.com/)